Heath1979/Truthy-Falsey/README.md

 ### **Desktop, Tablet & Mobile Differences**

-To ensure responsivity I used flexbox in my CSS styling. content is aligned ? on mobile devices but moves ? on larger screen sizes.
+To ensure responsivity we used flexbox in the CSS styling and Bootstrap for the header and navigation elements to ensure that content is aligned.
+The site is optimised for tablet but still responds across all screen sizes.

 ### **Mobile View (iPhone SE)**